-When Does My Trailer Need Brakes?
+When Does A Trailer Need Brakes?

 In practice, the better guidelines don’t exist.
 However, this article considers several other things to think about.
 These are not rules, or laws, but they are guiding principles.
 Please note, some “Rules of Thumb” are conflicting, so this article is to open eyes, not to give strict rules.